janvmusic/Learning/data-intensive-apps/chapter7.md

 Once the transaction is committed, then the db returns the new value.

 ### Snapshot isolation and Repeatable read
 > read skew => reading from an unfinished transaction.
-Its an example of a _nonrepeatable read_
+Its an example of a _non-repeatable read_

 **Read skew** is considered **acceptable** under read-committed isolation